 The movements surveyed will be as follows:

-Liz Johnson is a graduate of Hamline University in St. Paul, Minnesota.
-There she studied Social Justice with a focus in Alternative Knowledge: How Radical Ideas are Communicated in Society and Global Studies with a focus in Global Politics.
-Her study consisted primarily of social movements, the role of film and art in social movements, and revolutionary left political theory.
+Liz Johnson is an undergraduate student at Hamline University in St. Paul, Minnesota.
+There she studies Social Justice with a focus in Alternative Knowledge: How Radical Ideas are Communicated in Society and Global Studies with a focus in Global Politics.
+Her study has consisted primarily of social movements, the role of film and art in social movements, and revolutionary left political theory.